WordPress for Nonprofits: 7 Reasons Why It Is the Right Choice

 Producing content is a crucial element of the marketing strategies of most businesses, and WordPress has you covered in that respect too.
 It allows you to create static pages, landing pages, and it has a built-in blog.

 You do not need any coding or web development experience to add content to a website powered by WordPress.
 The user interface is intuitive, and there are plenty of free tutorials available on the web.
-WordPress is perfect for people used to using word processing software as the interface is very similar.
+WordPress is perfect for people who understand word processing software.
+The interface is very similar.

 But don’t let this simplicity fool you.
 WordPress is a very powerful content management system.
 When you are ready to try something a bit more advanced, do a quick search on Google, and you will likely find instructions on how to make the changes you need.